nrinaudo/nrinaudo.github.com/_articles/pl/simple_type_checker.md

 ### Putting it all together

-We now know exactly what `typecheck` must look like:
+We now know exactly what `typeCheck` must look like:
 - it must take an `Expr` to type check.
 - it must take a `TypeEnv` in which to look bindings up.
 - it must return a `Typing[?]`, because it cannot know what type an expression has until after having type checked it.